JUST TRY AND KISS ME

-It fell quiet again as a troubled soul continued to stare up at the night.
+Quiet claimed the night again as a troubled soul continued to stare up at the stars.
 A sudden popping from the campfire stirred up a bright puff of orange sparks that reflected off Ian’s face, highlighting shimmers of moisture on his cheeks.
 Eena realized her best friend was crying.
 She scooted close enough to slide her arm through his.
 Not knowing what to do or say, she put her head on his shoulder.

 Ian didn’t react to the closeness.
-She kept her cheek warm against his arm until he uttered another heartbreaking question.
+Eena kept her cheek warm against his arm until he uttered another heartbreaking question.

 “Why did she have to die?”

-“They don’t appreciate it, Ian, because they can’t understand it.
+“They don’t appreciate it because they can’t understand it.
 Death and loss are outside their experience.”
-She reached for his trembling hand.
-“I think it makes us far better people than they are.”
+Eena reached for her friend’s trembling hand.
+“I think it makes us better people than they are.”

-“Why do you say that?” he asked.
+“Why do you say that?”
+Ian asked.
 He watched her fingers gently caress his own while tears continued to glide silently down his cheeks.

 “Well, the fact is we value life because we know how fleeting it is.
-It makes us grateful and more compassionate people.
+It makes us grateful and more compassionate.
 Kinder and wiser.”

 “Wiser,” he groaned.